One on One Meeting Template [Free Download + Guide]

 Improved communication

-1:1s provide a dedicated space for open and honest communication between a manager and their team member.
+1:1s provide a dedicated space for open and honest communication between a manager and their team members.
 This fosters transparency, trust and a deeper understanding of each other’s perspectives, leading to better collaboration and a smoother workflow.

 Increased employee engagement